 The protection and promotion of member rights and empowerment is a crucial component of our service delivery system.
-Vaya Network Providers must respect member rights at all times, provide members with continuing education regarding their rights and support members in fully exercising their rights.
+Vaya Network Providers must respect member rights at all times, provide members continual education regarding their rights and support members in exercising their rights to the fullest extent possible.